ghoomfrog/universe/README.md

 # Guidelines

 1. Be selfless
+2. Write in English
-2. Write as concisely as possible (if you have doubts about its clarity, clarify it more!)
+3. Write as concisely as possible (if you have doubts about its clarity, clarify it more!)
-3. If relevant, include one or more diagrams in your file ([app.diagrams.net](https://app.diagrams.net) is a free diagram tool)
+4. If relevant, include one or more diagrams in your file ([app.diagrams.net](https://app.diagrams.net) is a free diagram tool)
-4. Put the name of your idea in the filename, all in lowercase
+5. Put the name of your idea in the filename, all in lowercase
-5. Include your GitHub username at the end of your file (e.g. 'By octocat.')
+6. Include your GitHub username at the end of your file (e.g. 'By octocat.')